wganizo1/weather_dvt/README.md

 # weather_dvt

-My overall Implementation involves the use of MVVM for this project
+My overall Implementation involves but not limited to a demostration the following:
+    Use of MVVM
+    Data Binding
+    Use of Fragments
+    Sqlite Database
+    Geo Location
+    Solid Principles
+    Retrofit Library
+    and so many more

+SUMMARY
+The Solution has three main UIs:
+    Weather (Show current weather and focust as well as min and maximum temperatures) Search option to find a city (Upon selecting the auto completed option, the weather details will be show displayed) Favorites (This relies on the previous search made, they will be auto saved an displayed on the UI.
+Upon select, it will display     the details)

-The following is a breakdown of different approaches I took
+The following is a breakdown of different approach I took

 Dependencies:
 Glide - for the dynamic icon used in the weather focus